Skip to content

 When it comes to performance management, three big focus areas are:

 • Goal Alignment: This is about making sure everyone’s goals connect to the bigger company goals.
 For example, the sales team sets quarterly targets that ladder up to the overall revenue target.
-This way everyone is rowing in the same direction.
+This way, everyone is rowing in the same direction.
 Performance management aligns employee and company goals.

 • Feedback: Structured feedback moments, like during one-on-one meetings or annual reviews, are built into the process.
 This regular feedback promotes continuous improvement and growth by providing insights into performance.
 Formal feedback mechanisms aim to drive continuous improvement.